How to Fax from a Chromebook (No App, No Fax Machine)

 Step 1: Open Chrome and go to FaxDrop.
 Navigate to faxdrop.com in your browser.
 The interface loads immediately, no login required for your first two free faxes.

 Step 2: Upload your document.
 Click the upload area and choose your file.
 You can select from your Chromebook's local storage, or open files directly from Google Drive.
 PDFs work best.
-Word documents, JPGs, and PNGs are also accepted.
+JPGs and PNGs are also accepted.
+Export Word documents as PDF first.

 Step 3: Enter the recipient fax number.
 Type the number including the area code.
-For international faxes, add the country code at the start.
-FaxDrop handles 35+ country codes automatically.
+FaxDrop supports 50 US states and Canada destinations for launch.
+You can include +1 at the start.

-Step 4: Send and check your email.
+Step 4: Send and check the status.
 Click Send.
-The fax transmits in the background and a delivery confirmation arrives in your email, typically within 90 seconds.
-You can also check the status page in your browser tab.
+The fax transmits in the background.
+Use the status page in your browser for the latest available update.

 Try FaxDrop FreeFax from Google Drive on Your Chromebook